Everything You Need to Know About the Coronavirus in Rhode Island

 - Both landlords and tenants must agree to participate

-RIHavens.com is a new website that offers significantly reduced hotel room options for front line workers
+RIHavens.com offers significantly reduced hotel room options for first responders and front line workers

 - “If you are a front line health care worker, a first responder — whatever reason you don’t feel it’s safe to live in your house…. you can go to RIHavens.com,” said Governor Raimondo on April 15.

 The WeR1 RI Fund provides direct cash assistance to Rhode Islanders unable to benefit from public programs

 - The goal is to raise $3 million to provide families in need with $400 debit cards

 - Text WeR1 to 27126 to donate

 - To prevent infection, wash your hands for twenty seconds with soap and warm water

 - Symptoms include cough, fever, shortness of breath and lost of taste and/or smell